Kentakoong/Kentakoong/README.md

 **Welcome To My Github Profile!**

-  - ✏️ I'm a Front-End Developer, mainly using JavaScript.
+  - ✏️ I'm a Front-End Developer, aspiring Full-Stack!
+I mainly using JavaScript.
 Sometimes I code Swift and Java.

   - 💻 **Co-Founder** and **CEO** of [[InedibleBanana]](https://github.com/Banana-Development)